-The Midwife Nurse is a modern interpretation of an ages-old practice.
+Reasons for becoming a Midwife Nurse can impact your career, your pay, and your personal satisfaction in your job in this growing field.
+There are many reasons to be a midwife nurse and focus on caring for women before and during childbirth.
+The Midwife Nurse is a modern interpretation of an age-old practice.
 Midwifery is a holistic approach to women’s health and childbirth.
 Midwives are attendants and caretakers through the birth of a child, with an emphasis on natural births and care for the mother.
 There is something so special about the birth of a baby, and these highly trained professionals are there to be a part of that special event.

-Unlike a traditional hospital setting, midwives are able to bring care to the mother before the birth, postpartum, as well as follow up care for mother and baby.
+Unlike a traditional hospital setting, midwives are able to bring care to the mother before the birth, postpartum, as well as follow-up care for mother and baby.
 Like any nursing profession, Midwifery takes talent, skill, and dedication.
-The professionals who undertake this career are in for challenging and rewarding work.
-There are so many reasons you should Choose to become a Midwife Nurse, and we have condensed it down to the top 10.
+The professionals who undertake this career are in for a challenging and rewarding work.
+There are so many reasons you should choose to become a Midwife Nurse, and we have condensed them down to the top 10.

-You get to be there when their child is born.
+You get to be there when your child is born.
 Your care and advice will be the reason their baby is born healthy.
-You will also be able to advocate for them for issues that are important to them after their birth, for example breast feeding.
+You will also be able to advocate for them for issues that are important to them after their birth, for example, breastfeeding.
 For some reason, Americans can be quite uptight when it comes to breastfeeding.
 It’s almost a taboo topic.
 As a trusted midwife, you can educate new mothers on how to feel comfortable nursing, as well as give tips and tricks on the topic.

 All nurses must be well trained through school and practical hours in hospitals, but midwife nurses must take that training a go a step further.
 A midwife must specialize.
 They are experts on women’s health and obstetrics.
 Many Midwife nurses go for a Master’s of Science in Nursing, or an MSN.
-Just be sure to go through an institution that is accredited by the Accreditation Commission for Midwifery Education, or ACME.
-Another path you can take is to get your bachelor’s degree in nursing, and the continue on to a graduate level midwife training.
+Just be sure to go through an institution that is accredited by the Accreditation Commission for Midwifery Education or ACME.
+Another path you can take is to get your bachelor’s degree in nursing, and then continue on to graduate-level midwife training.